Jäger (infantry)

-In English Jäger is often written as jaeger (both pl. and sgl.) or anglicised as jager (pl. jagers) to avoid the umlaut.
+In English Jäger is often written as jaeger (both pl. and sgl., which is the alternative German spelling without umlaut) or anglicised as jager (pl. jagers) to avoid the umlaut completely, or rendered phonetically as yeager.

 Age of Enlightenment (18th century)

-According to a popular theory, the earliest known Jäger unit was a company formed in about 1631 in Hesse-Kassel, under William V, Landgrave of Hesse-Kassel.
-Wilhelm supposedly formed an elite light infantry unit for the Hessian Army, around a core drawn from his personal staff of gamekeepers (Revierjäger; "game preserve hunter"), forest rangers and professional hunters.
+According to a popular theory, the earliest known jäger unit was a company formed in about 1631 in Hesse-Kassel, under William V, Landgrave of Hesse-Kassel.
+Wilhelm supposedly formed an elite light infantry unit for the Hessian Army, around a core drawn from his personal staff of gamekeepers (revierjäger; "game preserve hunter"), forest rangers and professional hunters.

-However, it was not until the first half of the 18th century that the widespread recruitment began in various German states of gamekeepers, huntsmen and foresters employed on crown estates or those of noble landowners, for specialized units of riflemen and skirmishers.
+It was not until the first half of the 18th century that the widespread recruitment began in various German states of gamekeepers, huntsmen and foresters employed on crown estates or those of noble landowners, for specialized units of riflemen and skirmishers.

-By the early 19th century, because of their civilian occupations, Jäger were usually familiar with the first true rifles, rather than the muskets used by regular infantry.
-While early long rifles took longer to load than the smoothbore musket of the line infantry, they also had greater range and accuracy.
+By the early 19th century, because of their civilian occupations, jäger were usually familiar with the first true rifles, rather than the muskets used by regular infantry.
+While early long rifles took longer to load than the smoothbore musket of the line infantry, they had greater range and accuracy.
 The men were drawn from a "well-esteemed class".
-The Jäger became primarily used for reconnaissance, skirmishing or screening bodies of heavier troops.
+Jäger became primarily used for reconnaissance, skirmishing or screening bodies of heavier troops.

-Prussia, Hesse, Austria-Hungary, the Russian Empire and many smaller states raised Jäger-type small units during the Seven Years' War and thereafter.
+Prussia, Hesse, the Austrian Empire, the Russian Empire and many smaller states raised jäger-type small units during the Seven Years' War and thereafter.
 Initially these specialist units were formed for the duration of a particular campaign and thereafter disbanded.
-However, Russia maintained its Jäger companies on a permanent basis for frontier service against the Ottoman Empire, and His Majesty's Lifeguard Jäger Regiment continued in service until 1917.
+Russia maintained its jäger companies on a permanent basis for frontier service against the Ottoman Empire and His Majesty's Lifeguard Jäger Regiment continued in service until 1917.

 The Prussian Jäger corps of Frederick the Great dated back to a mounted detachment raised in November 1740 and quickly expanded to two squadrons.
-Employed in wartime as guides and scouts, they eventually proved a useful frontier guard tasked with catching deserters and seizing contraband.
+Employed in wartime as guides and scouts, they eventually proved a useful frontier guard, catching deserters and seizing contraband.
 After 1744, they were joined by an infantry branch of foot Jägers, initially divided into independent companies and then brought together as a full regiment by 1784.

 For fighting at close quarters the Jäger carried a straight-bladed hunting dagger (Hirschfänger), a short sabre or a falchion.

 While the English term "ranger" is older, emerging during the 17th century to describe highly-mobile ("ranging") foot and mounted infantry units in British North America, it became strongly associated with Jäger during the late 18th century, when German-speaking Hessian regiments served as part of the British Army in North America.